fpgaminer/vip-html5-player/README.md

 =============

 This player should be compatible with all modern devices and browsers that support HTML5 and M4A (AAC) audio files.
 If you run into any bugs, let me know!

+I have tested the current version on Firefox (Ubuntu), iPhone 5, and iPad 3.
+On the latter two, the playlist doesn't play automatically the first time; just tap a track to begin.
+Also, on the iPhone the player controls are incredibly tiny.
+Both bugs will be fixed.